The Challenging Conditions Myth

 Randy Morgart's gripping account of his near-death experience on the freezing Mississippi River appeared in the August 2010 issue of Sea Kayaker.

-Moulton Avery's article analyzing Randy Morgart’s near-death experience on the freezing Mississippi River explores the age-old tug of war between reason and emotion.
-It sheds light on the question of how an experienced paddler could decide to leave his thermal protection at home and paddle unprotected on freezing water.
-It includes a lengthy critique and rebuttal of the challenging conditions argument.
-It was the Feature Article in the November 2010 Sea Kayaker Magazine newsletter.
+Moulton Avery's Feature Article in Sea Kayaker Magazine's November 2010 newsletter is an in-depth analysis of Randy Morgart’s accident.
+It explores the age-old tug of war between reason and emotion that underlies so many close calls and fatalities in outdoor sports.
+It also sheds light on the question of how an experienced paddler could decide to leave his thermal protection at home and paddle unprotected on freezing water.
+This article includes a lengthy critique and rebuttal of the challenging conditions argument.